ISUgenomics/bioinformatics-workbook/dataAnalysis/RNA-Seq/RNA-SeqIntro/dge-using-a-genome.md

 gene7   NC_003070.9     31170   33171   -       2002    45

 ```
+We can

-Summary Files: These give the summary of reads that were either ambiguous, multimapped, mapped to no features or unammped among other things
+Summary Files: These give the summary of reads that were either ambiguous, multimapped, mapped to no features or unmapped among other statistics.
+We can refer to these to further tweak our analyses etc.

 ```
 SRR4420298.gene.txt.summary